FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/r_st_ConnectDirectTransferSites.md

     "title": "Connect:Direct transfer sites",
     "linkTitle": "Connect:Direct transfer sites",
     "weight": "190"
-}The Connect:Direct transfer sites are not built into <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+}The Connect:Direct transfer sites are not built into {{< SecureTransport/componentshortname  >}}.
 To be able to create and modify transfer sites that use the Connect:Direct protocol, you need to perform the following tasks:

 1. Install CDJAI (Connect:Direct Application Interface for Java).
 2. Enable file transfers via Connect:Direct.